jfrogtraining/swampup2019/su-122-artifactory-performance/README.md

 --set postgresql.postgresConfig.superuser_reserved_connections=1
 ```

-Login to artifactory - you should see the UI is stuck <br />
+Login to artifactory - you should see the UI is stuck or even not displayed at all<br />

 In the artifactory.log file you should see something like this: